-Good news this week for everyone in Wales, the Channel Islands and the Isle of Man, plus the millions all over the UK with roots in those areas.
-We’ve completed the first part of our 1911 Census transcriptions – and you’re the ones to benefit.
+Good news this week for everyone in Wales, the Channel Islands and the Isle of Man, plus the millions all over the UK with roots in those areas: We’ve completed the first significant portion of our 1911 Census transcriptions.

 Right now, everyone can search for ancestors in Wales and the Crown dependencies just as you would with our other census records.
 Just type in a name, give your best guesses of things like birth dates and places, and see what you can find.

 Many of you have commented before that we tend to start with English records.
 We’ve taken these observations on board, which is why we’ve concentrated first on other parts of the UK this time.

 It’s obviously great news if you’re one of the three million people in those areas.
 However, the popularity of surnames like Evans, Jones and Davies shows how the Welsh in particular have spread all over the UK.
 If you have connections to London, Liverpool or any of the coal mining towns in the North and Midlands, for example, it’s definitely worth checking for Welsh roots.